Jandini/Janda.Dot.CLI/README.md

  * As user I want to use latest dotnet core 3.0 in dot templates
  * As user I want to use VS2019 solutions

- * As user I want to see when foreach is scanning the folders
+ - As user I want to see when foreach is scanning the folders so I know the command is foreach syntax
  - As developer I want to access dot repository directory name through DOT_CURRENT_DIR_NAME environment variable so I know what directory name the command was called from
  - As developer I want to access current directory path through DOT_CURRENT_DIR_PATH environment variable so I know what directory path the command was called from
  - As developer I want to access dot repository current branch through DOT_GIT_BRNACH environment variable